 They are practically the same (other than for some noise at higher frequencies introduced by the defocused red channel MTF hovering above zero there where in reality there should be no energy).

-Therefore with a few simplifying assumptions we come up with the answer to the question posed a couple of posts ago: as far as the measurement of linear spatial resolution off a white balanced raw data capture by a Bayer CFA sensor of a neutral slanted edge under a uniform illuminant is concerned, MTFs obtained from the three separate raw color planes in isolation can be added in the following proportions to produce an accurate System MTF for the hardware as a whole:
+Therefore with a few simplifying assumptions we come up with the answer to the question posed a couple of posts ago: as far as the measurement of linear spatial resolution off a white balanced raw capture by a Bayer CFA sensor of a neutral slanted edge under a uniform illuminant is concerned, MTFs obtained from the three separate raw color planes in isolation can be added in the following proportions to produce an accurate System MTF for the hardware as a whole:

 (2)